NishanthRaveendran/Vidly/README.md

 # Vidly
-Project for "Node.js: The Complete Guide to Build RESTful APIs"
+Project for "Node.js: The Complete Guide to Build RESTful APIs".